benjhess/mocha-promise-me/README.md

   return promiseMe.thatYouReject(promise, assertion);
 });
 ```
+### Test promises that should resolve

-... and you can also test, that a promise resolves with some additional assertions
+You can also test, that a promise resolves with some additional assertions.

 For Example: